biolink/ingest-metadata/README.md

 ### Development Commands

-To run commands you may use good old make or the command runner [just](https://github.com/casey/just/) which is a better choice on Windows.
+To run the commands, you may use good old make or the command runner [just](https://github.com/casey/just/) which is a better choice on Windows.
-Use the `make` command or `duty` commands to generate project artefacts:
+Use the `make` command or `duty` commands to generate project artifacts:
 * `make help` or `just --list`: list all pre-defined tasks
 * `make all` or `just all`: make everything
 * `make deploy` or `just deploy`: deploys site